kubeflow/website/content/blog/_index.md

 +++
-title = "Blog, Talks & Videos"
+title = "Blog and Events"
 description = ""
 +++